colebrumley/go-static-docker/README.md

 # go-static-docker
-Dockerfile that builds statically linked golang binaries
+Dockerfile that builds statically linked golang binaries.
+Artifacts will be in `/go/bin`, source should be mapped into `/go/src`